 The Coronavirus Economic Recovery Package allocated $23.5 billion for farmers and ranchers, including $9.5 billion for a new program to provide relief for livestock producers, specialty crops and other commodities.

-USDA will be providing $19 billion in assistance for farmers and ranchers hurting from challenging market conditions due to the Coronavirus pandemic through the Coronavirus Food Assistance Program (CFAP).
+USDA is providing $19 billion in assistance for farmers and ranchers hurting from challenging market conditions due to the Coronavirus pandemic through the Coronavirus Food Assistance Program (CFAP).
 Part of the funding will go to help Montana’s cattle producers who have seen a drastic decline in cattle markets during the pandemic.
-This follows Daines’ request earlier this month to USDA Secretary Perdue urging immediate action for Montana’s ranchers.
+This follows Daines’ request to USDA Secretary Perdue urging immediate action for Montana’s ranchers.

 CFAP will provide: